apache/mesos/docs/mesos-c++-style-guide.md

   int array[SPAN()];
 ~~~

-Const expression constructors allow object initialization at compile time provided that all the constructor arguments are `constexpr` and the constuctor body is empty, i.e. all initialization is performed in the initialization list.
+Const expression constructors allow object initialization at compile time provided that all the constructor arguments are `constexpr` and the constructor body is empty, i.e. all initialization is performed in the initialization list.
 Classes which provide `constexpr` constructors should normally also provide `constexpr` copy constructors to allow the class to be used in the return value from a `constexpr` function.

 ~~~{.cpp}
   class C